 Once these steps are done, you should have gained a better understanding of your code.
 You may realize that to facilitate your testing, you will have to review how your code is organized.
 Indeed some treatments that need to be tested may have a problem functioning without a dependency that cannot be automated (specific computer hardware, or a Web service for example).
 You will have to compartmentalize these dependencies so that they can be simulated at the time of testing.

 Converting the VB.NET code

-This point is a bit more controversial, but the VB.NET language was primarily thought of as a transition language between the VB6 platform and the .NET platform.
-Microsoft trainings and certifications are almost always provided in C#, as are almost all the .net open-source projects.
+This point is a bit more controversial, but the VB.NET language was primarily thought of as a transitional language between the VB6 platform and the .NET platform.
+Microsoft training and certifications are almost always provided in C#, as are almost all the .net open-source projects.
 So, it can be interesting to facilitate the integration of new programmers to convert the project from VB.NET to C#.
-This is however a tricky step that will create a certain break in the history of the code, so it is up to you to decide the best time, and whether this conversion should really take place.
+This is, however, a tricky step that will create a certain break in the history of the code, so it is up to you to decide the best time, and whether this conversion should really take place.

 As a first step, set yourself the goal of exploring these different points in a time limit, and not necessarily keeping the result.
 You will learn what changes seem to pay the most, and which can wait.
 You will also learn a lot about your code, and this will bring you to question its general structure.
 At this point, you will need to look for resources that will allow you to strive for stronger software architecture if the need arises, to best guide your next changes, whether regarding fixes or adding features.